CalistusO/alx-pre_course/0x01-git/README.md

-This is my second readme for the ALX task
+This is my second readme for the ALX task.
+I'm excited!